WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Socia_ Key_Recovery_design_implentation.md

 ### Introduction

 Social Key Recovery aims to provide an alternative and interesting way to help user backup their cryptocurrency mnemonic phrase.
 Currently user needs manually to write down all his mnemonic phrase on a piece of paper and locks it in a safe, which is troublesome to user.
 To solve user’s pain in backup, Social Key Recovery tries to propose a social way to help user backup their mnemonic phrase.
-The idea is dividing the mnemonic phrase into several pieces and sends them to few trusted friends.
-Each friend gets a piece of the secret, e.g., 1/5.
-And thanks to the secret sharing mechanism, e.g., Shamir secret sharing, user can restore their mnemonic phrase from only partial of the backups, e.g., user would just need to collect secrets from 3 friends when he sent out to 5 friends; moreover, even some friends have bad intention, he or she still needs to get 3 of them to recovery the mnemonic phrase.
+The idea is dividing the mnemonic phrase into several pieces and sends them to few trusted friends via the social channel that user is communicating with their friends.
+Each friend only gets a piece of the secret, e.g., 1/5.
+And thanks to the secret sharing mechanism, e.g., the Shamir secret sharing, user can restore their mnemonic phrase from only partial of the backups, e.g., user would just need to collect secrets from 3 friends when he sent out to 5 friends; moreover, even some friends have bad intention, he or she still needs to get at least 3 of them to recovery the mnemonic phrase.

-The design is aim to solve the following questions:
+The design of Social Key Recovery will have to solve the following questions:

 1. How can user connect with their friends?
 2. How can user verify their friends as trusted?